Components

 Generic Lume components

 Components are template pieces that you can use in other templates.
-Some template engines like Nunjucks, Pug or Liquid have ways to reuse codes (like includes, macros, etc).
+Some template engines like Vento, Nunjucks, Pug or Liquid have ways to reuse codes (like includes, macros, etc).
 The Lume components have the following advantages:

 • They are template engine agnostic.
 For example, you can create your components in JSX or JavaScript and use them in Nunjucks.